 John T. Edge, The Potlikker Papers: A Food History of the Modern South

 A people’s history that reveals how Southerners shaped American culinary identity and how race relations impacted Southern food culture over six revolutionary decades.
-The Potlikker Papers is the 2018 choice for the citywide Nashville Reads program.
+The Potlikker Papers was the 2018 choice for the citywide Nashville Reads program.

 Mindy Thompson Fullilove, Root Shock: How Tearing Up City Neighborhoods Hurts America, And What We Can Do About It